DrScKAWAMOTO/cmdrecplay/README.md

 ==============

 `Cmdrecplay` is a tool for a C/C++ checker of emacs flycheck.
 This tool consist of `cmdrec` and `cmdplay`.
 `cmdrec` examines makefile of your projects, then records compiler options for make process, such that -D, -I, -W, -f, -std, etc., to a sqlite3 database `~/.cmdrec.db`.
 `cmdplay` works a part of C/C++ checker of emacs flycheck, then refers this database, and invoke compiler such as clang with correct options.

 Sqlite3 database `~/.cmdrec.db` remembers histories of compiling, so, if you remove this database file, then informations on the correct option will disappear.

-Thanks, `cmdrecplay` uses bear protocol written by Laszlo Nagy.
+Thanks bear protocol written by Laszlo Nagy. `cmdrecplay` uses bear protocol.

-Bear's concept is a approach system call hacking by LD_PRELOAD.
+Bear's approach is system call hacking by LD_PRELOAD, and `cmdrecplay` uses its approach too.

-Bear uses the JSON compilation database.
+Bear uses the JSON compilation database, but `cmdrecplay` uses the sqlite3 database.
 For more detail, see https://github.com/rizsotto/Bear .

 How to build